SOM-Research/maturity-assessment/README.md

 Also, note that providing access to the full dataset including Git metadata information could involve some privacy concerns (as already happened in other projects like [GHTorrent](https://github.com/ghtorrent/ghtorrent.org/issues/32)).
 Thus, if you want to have access to the full dataset, we may ask you to follow some privacy rules.

+The folder also includes the file:

+* `full_eclipse_projects.cvs` including the full list of Eclipse projects collected and the selection.
-The folder also includes the file `project_type.cvs` including the list of projects considered in the study, its purpose (modelling vs. non-modeling) and status (incubation vs. non-incubation); and the file `repositories.cvs` including the list of repositories considered per project.
+* `project_type.cvs` including the list of projects considered in the study, its purpose (modelling vs. non-modeling) and status (incubation vs. non-incubation).
+* `repositories.cvs` including the list of repositories considered per project.

 `collection` folder